Hiding in Time: Television adaptation

 A television series adaptation of the comic is in the works.
 Whalerock Industries' Lloyd Braun, Andrew Mittman of MGM Television, and Long are set to serve as an co-executive producers.
 Ray Miller and David Server are set to be producers as well.
+In 2023, Colin Trevorrow’s Metronome Film Company joined the production of the TV series entitled “Halcyon,” with Davey Holmes set as the showrunner for Amazon Prime Video.